insoucyant/time-series-forecasting-lab/docs/architecture/04_dataset_design.md

 The goal is to create one standard dataset structure that can support:

-- univariate forecasting
+- Univariate forecasting
-- multivariate forecasting
+- Multivariate forecasting
-- local models
+- Local models/forecasting
-- global models
+- Global models/forecasting
-- statistical models
+- Statistical forecasting
-- machine learning models
+- Machine learning forecasting
-- deep learning models
+- Deep learning forecasting
-- transformer models
+- Transformer models
-- foundation models
+- Foundation models
+- Hierarchical forecasting
+- Demand sensing
+- Causal forecasting
+- Scenraio planning
+- Explainability
+- Optimization
+- Decision Intelligence

+Rather than allowing every forecasting model to define its own data format, the platform standardizes on a single internal representation.

+This allows every component of the platform to communicate using a common language.

 The central idea is: